AlxndrMlk/maas/docs/updt_instr_2021_03_07.md

 ## Part 2 - download PDFs

-1. Download PDFs from here: https://cbu-pdf.s3.us-east-2.amazonaws.com/pdf/pdf.zip
+1. Download PDFs from here: https://cbu-pdf.s3.us-east-2.amazonaws.com/pdf/pdf.zip (16GB).
+Save the file in `pdf-library` folder (it's insode your `maas` folder).

-  Thei
+2. Unzip the files directly to the folder (options like `Extract Here` or `Wypakuj tutaj`)